 It is disappointing that, whilst the EU Commission acknowledged that the Securitisation Regulation has not facilitated the growth in the European market that had been expected, it wanted more time to fully consider what might be needed.
 We consider that an opportunity has been missed to propose changes now to the Securitisation Regulation, in particular in relation to private securitisations, extra-territoriality and disclosure.
 The clarity that has been provided in relation to the sell-side obligations and AIFMs is welcome however, although the market would have benefitted from a bolder approach or at least additional guidance.

 More developments are in the pipeline; it will be interesting to see to what extent the EU and UK regimes move in parallel or diverge and, if there is further divergence, whether that has a practical impact on these markets.

 This note is for guidance only and should not be relied on as legal advice in relation to a particular transaction or situation.
 Please contact your normal contact at Hogan Lovells if you require assistance or advice in connection with any of the above.

 11 Article 5(1)(e) requires that investors verify that, "where applicable", Article 7 disclosure and transparency information is satisfactory before investing in a securitisation.
-This has been subject to different interpretations and raised concern amongst EU investors that (i) non-EU originators, sponsors and SSPEs had to comply with Article 7 on an extra-territorial basis or (ii) EU investors could be prevented from investing in third-country securitisations.
+This has been subject to different interpretations and raised concerns amongst EU investors that (i) non-EU originators, sponsors and SSPEs had to comply with Article 7 on an extra-territorial basis or (ii) EU investors could be prevented from investing in third-country securitisations.

-5 The Commission is currently considering its powers to recommend delegated legislation pursuant to Articles 244(6) and 245(6) of the CRR to improve the current SRT framework.
+17 The EU Commission is currently considering its powers to recommend delegated legislation pursuant to Articles 244(6) and 245(6) of the CRR to improve the current SRT framework.